sufkes/redcap_tools/README.md

   - <name of 2nd list of checks to perform>
 ...
 ```
+The options are defined as follows:
+* `out_dir` - The directory to which the reports will be saved.
+* `code_name` - The code name of the project.
+This must appear in the user's api_keys.yml file.
+* `use_custom_record_id_list` - Whether the checks should be performed only on a specific list of records.
+If this option is set `True`, a list of record IDs must be specified under the `record_id_list` option; if this option is set `False`, the `record_id_list` option will be ignored.
+* `record_id_list` - List of record IDs on which the checks should be performed.
+Cannot be used if `use_getIPSSIDs` is `True`.
+* `use_getIPSSIDs` -  Whether or not the `getIPSSIDs` function will be used to determine the set of record IDs whose data will be checked.
+Cannot be set `True` if a `record_id_list` is specified.
+* `getIPSSIDs_args` - Arguments passed to the `getIPSSIDs` function, defined in `getIPSSIDs.py`.
+These options can be used to specify which record IDs to include for the current project.
+See the documentation on `getIPSSIDs.py` for more information.
+If the project setting `use_getIPSSIDs` is `False`, these options will be ignored.
+* `checks` - List of "checklists" to perform on the project.
+Each checklist must have a corresponding script `qc/<checklist name>.py` which returns a list of `Check` objects defined in `Check.py`.
+The `qc` directory contains two commonly used checklists:
+  * `checklist_default.py` - (1) checks for missing data in required fields; and (2) checks for missing data in all fields.
+  * `checklist_hidden_data.py` - checks for data lying in fields hidden by branching logic.
+The other checklist files are old checks that were performed on specific projects, and have been kept only for reference.
+The user can create their own checklist files by following the format of the existing checklists.

 ### Helper scripts in `qc`
 * `Check.py` - [REPLACE_ME_WITH_CONTENT]